-A fast start was needed, and Devon got it, Bicknell defeating Trees 6/5, Aggett winning 4/3 against Phillips.
-Audin was down early against Blaber but fought back from 3 behind to be 1up going down 16.
-Blaber took that hole, but Audin won 17.
-Both hit great shots into 18 but neither could make the birdie, Devon win 1 up.
+A fast start was needed and Devon got it with Bicknell defeating Trees 6/5 and Aggett winning 4/3 against Phillips.
+Audin was down early against Blaber but fought back from 3 behind to be 1 up going down 16.
+Blaber took that hole but Audin won 17.
+Both hit great shots into 18 but neither could make the birdie and it was a Devon win 1 up.
 Out fourth, Vicary retained control of his game with Holland throughout, eventually running out a 3/1 winner.

-Further down the order things were a good deal less clear cut, with the clear exception of Gary Passmore, who had overcome the nerves to defeated Row 4/3 in a game with no halved holes.
-Of the other 5 games only Eva was level (with Mula); the other 4 were all behind
+Further down the order things were a good deal less clear cut, with the clear exception of Gary Passmore, who had overcome the nerves to defeated Rowe 4/3 in a game with no halved holes.
+Of the other 5 games only Eva was level (with Mula); the other 4 were all behind.

-Skipper Papworth came to the 16th tee 2 down to Simmons but won that hole and when the Cornishmen 3-putted 17 he was level.
-Both missed the final green long and left, the worst of places and neither could up and down for par, the hole halved in 4 giving Devon the half point needed to get them over the line.
+Skipper Papworth came to the 16th tee 2 down to Simmons but won that hole and, when the Cornishmen 3-putted 17, he was level.
+Both missed the final green long and left, the worst of places and neither could up and down for par.
+The hole was halved in 4 giving Devon the half point needed to get them over the line.
 Devon had won.

 But this is a tight Division and points difference could be crucial in qualifying for the Final.
 Could Devon get anything out of the game?
 The Cornish were determined they would not.
 First Barns defeated Allsopp at the 17th, then Kitt beat Osborne 3/2.
 Day had been 4-down to Stone but battled back to be dormy 2 down but couldn’t force the birdie at 17 to stay alive.
 Cornwall winning again.